praveek/launch.en/help/release-notes/current.md

 * Fixed a bug with validating uppercase domains on the Property Edit screen.
 * Fixed a bug that caused some buttons to be available when they should not be.

+## June 15, 2019

+### Updates

+* Archive packages on SFTP Hosts will now be delivered to the root patch specified by the Host instead of being delivered two subdirectories deep (which is how all other builds are delivered).
+This was change because of permissions issues creating subdirectories on some SFTP servers.

 ## June 13, 2019

 ### Updates